-The Dongtian qinglu 洞天清錄 "Pure Records of the Cave Heaven", also called Dongtian qinglu ji 洞天清錄集, is a book on antiques written by the Song period 宋 (960-1279) scholar Zhao Xihu 趙希鵠.
-He came from Kaifeng 開封 (modern Kaifeng, Henan) and lived during the early Northern Song period 北宋 (960-1126).
+Dongtian qinglu 洞天清錄 "Pure records of the Cave Heaven", also called Dongtian qinglu ji 洞天清錄集, is a book on antiques written during the Song period 宋 (960-1279) by Zhao Xihu 趙希鵠 (1170-1242), a distant relative of the imperial house.

 The short book explains how to collect and appreciates antiques like zithers, inkstones, bells and ritual bronze vessels, strangely shaped stones, inkstone screens (yanping 硯屏), brush recks (bige 筆格), small water pots used for calligraphy (shuidi 水滴), autographs (hanmo zhenji 翰墨真跡), rubbings of stone inscriptions, colour prints and coloured paper (zhihua yinse 紙花印色) and paintings.
 Zhao Xihu's book is very helpful not only for the history of collecting antiques, but also concerning a lot of cultural objects whose use he explains, like diaodou 刁斗 (a kind of cooking utensil used during travels and military campaigns), bronze figures of real or fabulous animals that were used as oil lamps (and not as water dispensers, as often believed in his time).